• Home

 • 100 g sweetened condensed milk or 30% fat heavy cream

-• 150 g white chocolate milk chocolate, or dark chocolate of your choice.
+• 150 g white chocolate milk chocolate, or dark chocolate of your choice .
 Use a good quality couverture chocolate with 55% to 64% cocoa content (Cacao Barry or Valrhona are the best)

-• 10 g of 200 bloom powdered gelatin to be rehydrated in 60 g of cold water or 5 sheets of 2 g at 200 bloom Edit 2024: since then I've reduced it to 9 g or 4 and a half sheets and it's just as good
+• 10 g of 200 bloom powdered gelatin to be rehydrated in 60 g of cold water (2 oz), or 5 sheets of 2 g at 200 bloom (Edit 2024: since then I’ve reduced it to 9 g or 4.5 sheets, and it’s just as good).

 PREPARATION